tdelavoux/Arise/docs/atom-utilities/collapse.md

 </PreviewAndCopyCode>

-`a-collapse-target-id` is optional: if unset, Atom Collapse will select the sibling following the `.a-collapse-trigger` element.
+`a-collapse-target-id` is optional: if unset, Arise Collapse will select the sibling following the `.a-collapse-trigger` element.

 <PreviewAndCopyCode>